Our Lady of Luxembourg

-Our Lady of Luxembourg is a devotion to the Blessed Virgin Mary in Luxembourg, called under the Marian title of Comforter of the Afflicted.
+Our Lady of Luxembourg (Luxembourgish: Notre Dame du Lëtzebuerg) is a Roman Catholic devotional image of the Blessed Virgin Mary under the Marian title of Our Lady of Consolation.

+This statue of the Madonna and Child is vested in imperial regalia and is widely venerated as a national and patriotic symbol enshrined at the Notre-Dame Cathedral, Luxembourg.

 History

-A Jesuit devotion to promote the Catholic faith in Luxembourg
+Jesuit Devotion

-The devotion to Our Lady Consolatrix Afflictorum was initiated in Luxembourg by the Jesuits in 1624 and led to the election of Our Lady as the protectress of the City in 1666 and of the Duchy in 1678.
-After the destruction of the old pilgrimage chapel at the time of the French Revolution, the statue of Our Lady of Luxembourg was moved to the former Saint Peter church, today renamed as Notre-Dame Cathedral in Luxembourg City.
+The devotion to Our Lady Consolatrix Afflictorum was initiated in Luxembourg by the Jesuit Order in 1624 and led to the election of Our Lady as the protectress of the City on 27 September 1666 and of the Duchy on 20 February 1678.
+After the destruction of the old pilgrimage chapel of Glacis at the time of the French Revolution, the statue of Our Lady of Luxembourg was moved to the former Saint Peter church (namesake but different location), today renamed as Notre-Dame Cathedral in Luxembourg City.

-Spreading the devotion: Our Lady of Kevelaer
+Accordingly, the Luxembourgish peoples deeply honor the Blessed Virgin Mary under this particular title and imagery due to the longstanding belief that their national independence and sovereignty was tied to the religious devotion fostered by this image along with the assent of the Luxembourg royal families from the yoke of Germany.

+The Virgin of Kevelær

-From there the devotion was adopted by the English Benedictine nuns of Cambrai as well as in Kevelaer in Germany since 1 June 1642.
+From there the devotion was adopted by the English Benedictine nuns of Cambrai, France as well as in Kevelaer in Germany since 1 June 1642.
 Following an apparition in that place, an image of Our Lady of Luxembourg was placed there.
 The devotion spreads not only to the historical provinces of Luxembourg in Lorraine or Belgium but also beyond the oceans as in the United States and even India, helped by the work of Jesuit missionaries.

-Becoming a national emblem of Luxembourg
+National symbol

-From the 19th century, as Luxembourg emerged as nation-state, the Consolatrix Afflictorum was more often referred to as Our Lady of Luxembourg, signing an strong association between the Luxembourgish identity and the devotion to Our Lady.
+From the 19th century, as Luxembourg emerged as nation-state, the Consolatrix Afflictorum was more often referred to as Our Lady of Luxembourg, signing a strong association between the Luxembourgish identity and the devotion to the Blessed Virgin.

-Representation

-Statue of our Lady of Luxembourg
+By Royal decree, the official title accorded by the Royal family of Luxembourg to the image is as follows:

+Accordingly, the Grand Duchess of Luxembourg possesses the Privilege du blanc, exercised by designated Catholic Royalty to wear white garments before the Roman Pontiff during a private audience at the Apostolic Palace.